Tell me more ×

-I'm trying to obtain the form of a sinc function that I know I'm suppose to get in Mathematica.
-I'm doing this because I intend to do a lot with Fourier Transforms and I'd like to know I'm not missing constants or something of the like.
+I'm trying to obtain the form of a sinc function that I know I'm supposed to get in Mathematica.
+I'm doing this because I intend to do a lot with Fourier transforms (FT) and I'd like to know I'm not missing constants or something of the like.

 Employing the following: